kriogenic/FawxUnlocker/docs/index.md

 You can not select which outfits to unlock, this will unlock them all (if some outfits are missing, tool may require update)

 <h2>Credits</h2>
-VolatileAeon - Significant other and amazing person, always encourages me to make things like this Durf - He figured out the CRC32 calculation and documented his findings allowing me to make this tool.
+VolatileAeon - Significant other and amazing person, always encourages me to make things like this</br>
+Durf - He figured out the CRC32 calculation and documented his findings allowing me to make this tool.